Yasukuni Maru: Civilian career

 With the situation in Europe regarded as unsafe following the sinking of Terukuni Maru off the coast of Great Britain by a naval mine, Yasukuni Maru was rescheduled for use on NYK's route from Kobe to South America via Honolulu, Hilo, San Francisco and Los Angeles.
 On 8 August 1940 Yasukuni Maru embarked 30 German pilots previously employed in Colombia for return to Germany.

 Military career

-On 29 October 1940, Yasukuni Maru was again requisitioned by the Imperial Japanese Navy, and was classified this time as an auxiliary submarine tender.
+On 29 October 1940, Yasukuni Maru was again requisitioned by the IJN, and was classified this time as an auxiliary submarine tender.
 She was taken to Kure Naval Arsenal, where her luxurious internal fittings were torn out, and she was repainted gunmetal grey.
 On 11 January 1941 she was assigned to the 1st Submarine Division of the IJN 6th Fleet.
-During the conversion, she was armed with six obsolete 152-mm/50 cal.
-(6-inch) guns in single mounts and two dual mount Type 93 13.2-mm machine guns and fitted with one 1110-mm and one 900-mm searchlight.
+During the conversion, she was armed with six obsolete 152 mm/50 cal.
+(6-inch) guns in single mounts and two dual mount Type 93 13.2 mm machine guns and fitted with one 1,110 mm and one 900 mm searchlight.
 During most of the remainder of 1941, Yasukuni Maru was based at Takao in Taiwan for patrols of Ryukyu Islands and the coast of China.
 However, at the time of the attack on Pearl Harbor, she was based at Kwajalein.
 On 20 December 1941, she was assigned to the 3rd Submarine Division, still with the IJN 6th Fleet.